At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 The fellowship on Sundays was also great.
 I sang tenor in the tiny choir every week, played guitar sometimes during the worship service and was a reader at the once-a-month English service.
 I felt accepted and appreciated, and a lot of the kids would smile and give me "high-fives" as they walked by my seat.

-The priest even urged me to go to seminary and become an Anglican priest, and I said was seriously considering it.
+The priest even urged me to go to seminary and become an Anglican priest.
 Life was good in the Anglican Church this time around.

 Warning signs in the Anglican Church